How to choose leather furniture?

 - Moisturizing or Conditioning and Protecting leather furniture

 Under normal circumstances, it is recommended you moisturize, condition, and protect your leather furniture once or twice a year.
 This can all be done in one single application!
 To do this, we will use both URAD and TENDERLY, mixed together.
-URAD will moisturize and protect and TENDERLY will soften and condition.
+URAD will do most of the heavy lifting work by cleaning, conditioning, moisturizing, and protecting your leather.
+And TENDERLY will soften and help condition the leather all while making it a faster, easier, and safer application.

 While for some types of leather, you might get away with using only one of these two products, a mixture of URAD leather cream and TENDERLY leather softener is the easiest way to apply smoothly and uniformly to large surfaces and is also, luckily, what generally produces the best results!

-Apply the mixture like you would apply skin cream — it is better to use very little and spread it thin, making it penetrate leather by quick and delicate wipes.
+Apply this mixture like you would apply skin cream — it is better to use very little and spread it as thin as possible, helping it penetrate leather by quick but delicate wipes.

 - When mixing URAD with TENDERLY, before opening the URAD jar, shake it vigorously until it liquefies, making it easy to blend in with TENDERLY.

-- The surface pigmented treatment that certain leather receive can be scratched.
-The color of the grain dye may be slightly different than the grain color.
-Full-grain aniline-dyed furniture does not have that additional protective surface layers and is not subject to these differences.
+- The thick surface colored finish (that some leather receive) can be scratched.
+The color of the grain dye may be slightly or even completely different than the surface finish color (See illustration).
+Full-grain aniline-dyed furniture does not have this additional colored protective surface layer and is not subject to this color differences problem.

 - URAD cream contains carnauba wax which has a natural yellowish-brownish color, more or less dark with each harvest.
 While URAD neutral can be used on all colors, it may slightly darken very light-colored leather (white leather couch for example) if applied too thick.
 For this reason, the lighter the color, the more TENDERLY is used in the mixture.